WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Scourge.md

 >
 > ***Longsword.*** *Melee Weapon Attack*: +10 to hit, reach 5 ft., one target. *Hit:* 9 (1d8 + 5) slashing damage, or 10 (1d10 + 5) slashing damage if used with two hands, plus 18 (4d8) necrotic damage.
 >
-> ***Death Coil.*** The death knight fires a blast of unholy energy at a living or undead creature.
+> ***Death Coil.*** The death knight fires a blast of unholy energy at a living or undead creature within 120 ft.
 A living creature has to make a DC 17 Constitution saving throw or take 35 (10d6) necrotic damage on a failed save, or half as much damage on a successful one.
 An undead creature don't get to save, but instead of taking damage it restores 35 (10d6) hit points.
 >
 > ***Intimidating Shout.
 (1/day)*** The death knight lets out a horrifying cry and all creatures withing 30 ft. have to make a DC 17 wisdom saving throw or be paralyzed as it can do nothing else but cowering in fear.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >
-> ***Raise Dead (recharge 5-6).*** The death knight animates a non-undead, non-construct corpse within 60 ft.
+> ***Raise Dead (recharge 5-6).*** The death knight animates a non-undead, non-construct, medium or larger corpse within 60 ft.
 A bone golem appears in the space of the corpse and the corpse is destroyed.
 The bone golem then rolls for initiative acting on its turn as normal.
 >
 > ### Reactions
-> ***Hysteria.*** When an undead creature makes an attack roll, the death knight can utter maddening words that deal 7 (2d6) psychic damage to the creature and give it advantage on all attack rolls made until the end of its turn.
+> ***Hysteria.*** When an undead creature the deathknight can see makes an attack roll, the death knight can utter maddening words to it.
+The creature takes 7 (2d6) psychic damage and has advantage on all attack rolls it makes until the end of its turn.

 </div>